Victarrion/Nino_Nina_AustinTX/README.md

-# Nino Nina AustinTX
-Project-1 Of the UT Austin Data Analysis bootcamp.
-In this project we focus on analysing the effect that el Nino and La Nina have across the Austin metro area (Travis and Williamson county) and how it affects:
-1. Temperature
-2. Rainfall

    ## How El Nino and La Nina affect the recharge of Edwards aquifers?
 Considering the data available in data.austintexas.gov and waterdata.usgs.gov to get the datasets of the basin recharge and Water consumption according to the Customer Class​ we analized how El Nino/Nina effect impact the water recharge and Water consumption in Austin Metro.